cf-platform-eng/tile-generator/README.md

 <pre>
 stemcell_criteria:
   os: 'ubunty-trusty'
-  version: '3146.5'     <i>NOTE: Your must quote the version to force the type to be string</i>
+  version: '3146.5'     <i>NOTE: You must quote the version to force the type to be string</i>
 </pre>

 ## Versioning